Dialectical Behaviour Therapy (DBT)

 There are four different modules that you will go through:

 Coping in the moment

-The DBT group runs three times a week as part of the pupils’ education timetable.
+The DBT group runs once weekly on a Tuesday afternoon as part of the pupils’ education timetable.

-It forms the majority of our PSE curriculum and is co-facilitated by teaching and psychology staff.
+It forms the a part of our PSE curriculum and is co-facilitated by teaching and psychology staff.

 The DBT skills group will not be like your individual sessions with your psychologist or members of the your team.
 In the group, no-one is expected to talk in specific detail about their personal struggles.
 However, during the group you will have the opportunity to talk about and begin to understand the different themes that might be hard to manage right now.
 When you are practicing the skills outside of the group you'll be asked to complete your session practice sheets, you can write as much details as you want.
 These will be your property and will be the materials that you can go back to when you need them.

 "This vital work on emotional wellbeing, the outstanding outcomes for pupils and the close working and trust between health and education professionals are sector leading. " - Estyn

 Click on this link to take a look at this informative booklet from the mental health charity Mind, called 'Making sense of dialectical behaviour therapy.'